priyanshirastogi08-cmd/codealpha_tasks/Task_2_Chatbot for FAQs/README.md

 ### 1. User Input

-The user enters a study-related question through the Streamlit chat interface.
+The user enters a question through the Streamlit chat interface.

 Example: